erikoest/symath/README.md

 ### Integration

 Integration is available as the int-operator.
+The algorithm is only a very simple one, imitating the most basic techniques of finding the anti-derivative, combined with a few well known equation patterns.
+The operation also has a limitation when it comes to non-commutable terms (matrices, quaternions, etc.).
+In that case, the result is not reliable.

-With one argument, the operator evaluates to the antiderivative of the expression:
+With one argument, the operator evaluates to the antiderivative of the
+expression:

 <pre>
   > int(2**:x).evaluate